 When they got to school they couldn’t believe their eyes.
 Mr. Johnson had rolled out a red carpet and his classroom looked amazing.
 And to no one’s surprise, Adagio for Strings was playing from a stereo he must have borrowed just for tonight.

 One by one Jordan’s friends read their pieces.
 And they were wonderful.
 She was so happy for them that she almost forgot that she had nothing to read.
-Jordan still hadn’t old anybody what had happened on the bus.
+Jordan still hadn’t told anyone what had happened on the bus.

 It was her older brother.
-Looking down at her, he placed his hands on her shoulders and gently kissed her on the forehead.
+He placed his hands on her shoulders and gently kissed her on the forehead.

 You don’t need the papers Jordan.
 The words are inside you.
 They always have been.